 1. AFRICA IS MADE UP OF 54 YOUNG AND THRIVING MARKETS

-Africa is not a single market; it has more than 50 countries spread over a land mass that is larger than the USA, India, China, Japan, and all of Europe…combined!
+Africa is not a single market; it has more than 50 countries spread over a landmass that is larger than the USA, India, China, Japan, and all of Europe…combined!
 If you intend to invest in Africa, it is much more important for you to understand the key differences among these markets as they will be helpful to you in making sound financial and investment decisions.
-There is also a need to understand market growth patterns, as there are some African markets which are not large or dynamic enough or have an enormous risk potential.
+There is also a need to understand market growth patterns, as there are some African markets that are not large or dynamic enough or have an enormous risk potential.
 Some of the key factors to consider include investment climate and protection, governance, infrastructure, and if possible available exit strategies for larger investments.
-Additionally, it is imperative to gain some insights about key issues like strategic local partnerships, cross border trading, as well as the economic trade regions exciting in the African continent.
+Additionally, it is imperative to gain some insights about key issues like strategic local partnerships, cross-border trading, as well as the economic trade regions exciting in the African continent.

 2. MILLIONS OF PEOPLE WITH THE SPENDING POWER TO MATCH

-According to the World statistics, Africa comprises of over 1.2 billion people, and the World Economic Forum forecasts that the figure will increase to 1.7 billion come 2030.
+According to the World statistics, Africa comprises over 1.2 billion people, and the World Economic Forum forecasts that the figure will increase to 1.7 billion come 2030.
 The forum also predicts that the consumer and business spending set would reach a minimum of $6.7 trillion by then.
-In a similar event, the UN as well opines that sub-Saharan Africa will account for about half the increase in the global work force.
+In a similar event, the UN as well opines that sub-Saharan Africa will account for about half the increase in the global workforce.

 As a result of this, smart investors are already lobbying to invest their funds in the region with the hope of yielding higher income in the nearest future.

 3. ENORMOUS AND AFFORDABLE RAW MATERIALS

 Africa is enormously blessed with legions of natural resources, and more importantly, most of these resources are yet to be exploited.
 This is why lots of investors are putting more of their funds into the manufacturing industry.